GDC-ConsumerEdge/consumer-edge-core/README-GCP-Deployment.md

 Please perform the following sequence of events:

 1. Create bastion VM for deployment (the below is deployed as a SPOT VM for cost savings).
 This step CAN be skipped and CloudShell used instead, but this as CloudShell will time out this can make leveraging it to run some of these longer running scripts difficult.
-Thus, it is highly recommended to create a Debain 11 bastion VM to execute the following commands:
+Thus, it is highly recommended to create a Debain 11 bastion VM to execute the following command (or run your own so long as it's Debian 11):

-    ```bash
+    ```shell
     gcloud compute instances create bastion-1 --machine-type=e2-medium --network-interface=network-tier=PREMIUM,subnet=default --metadata=enable-oslogin=true  --provisioning-model=STANDARD --scopes=https://www.googleapis.com/auth/cloud-platform --create-disk=auto-delete=yes,boot=yes,device-name=instance-1,image=projects/debian-cloud/global/images/debian-11-bullseye-v20220519,mode=rw,size=40,type=projects/anthos-consumer-edge/zones/us-west2-a/diskTypes/pd-balanced --no-shielded-secure-boot --shielded-vtpm --shielded-integrity-monitoring --reservation-affinity=any --provisioning-model=SPOT
     ```